Amphipterygium adstringens: Flowers and fruit

 The male inflorescence is about 8.6 cm long.
 The male flower is actinomorphic.
 Its floral peduncle averages at .95 cm in length.
 There are 6-8 sepals on the flower all ranging from 1.2mm-2mm, these are tomentose (covered densely with hair at youngness), but at maturity they are pilose (the hair elongates and softens forming a plush surface).
 The stamen is short, with a filament averaging at only .28mm in length.
-The anthers, like the mature sepals, are also covered with long, fine hairs.

-The female inflorescence is in raceme about 1.3 cm in length.
+The anthers, like the mature sepals, are also covered with long, fine hairs.The female inflorescence is in raceme about 1.3 cm in length.
 These generally contain 2-4 flowers.
 The pistils are bifurcate.
-The style is cylindrical and about 2–3 mm long.

-Amphipterygium adstringens is dioecious, with male and female flowers on separate individuals.
+The style is cylindrical and about 2–3 mm long.Amphipterygium adstringens is dioecious, with male and female flowers on separate individuals.

 Medicinal

 Cuachalalate is a legendary plant in Mexico believed to have curative effects.
 The most sought after part of the plant is its bark.
 This bark is believed to cure malaria, stomach cancer, gastric ulcers and kidney sicknesses.
-Many people in Mexico also tend to use the Cuachalalate to harden their gums.
+Many people in Mexico also use the Cuachalalate to harden their gums.